-The hydraulic pump is geared so that 540 r.p.m. on the PTO is reached at a minimum engine speed of 2400 rpm To set the PTO for 540, or indeed any other required speed, increase the engine speed to approx. 2800 rpm and adjust the speed with the knob immediately below the PTO switch.
-NB. the knob must be pulled out before turning to unlock it and pushed back in afterwards.
+The hydraulic pump is geared so that 540 r.p.m. on the PTO is reached at a minimum engine speed of 2000 rpm (2,400rpm for four wheel steer machines).
+To set the PTO for 540, or indeed any other required speed, increase the engine speed to approx. 2800 rpm and adjust the speed with the knob adjacent to PTO control lever.
 The actual PTO speed can be read off the LH display of the ICM (see previous pages).
-Turning the knob clockwise will increase the speed and anticlockwise will decrease the speed.
+Turning the knob anti-clockwise will increase the speed and clockwise will decrease the speed.